buse974/Dms/README.md

 /*
  * datas with specified encoding
- * if you choose url coding, you can add the picture url which will be upload and save */
+ * if you choose url coding, you can add the picture url which will be uploaded and saved */
 $document['data'] =  base64_encode($image);